haozhx23/SageMaker-LLM-Workshop/README.md

-# Llama2-QLoRA-on-SageMaker
+# SageMaker-LLM-Workshop

 This experiment is based on Amazon SageMaker.
 Including,

-1/ Training a Bloke Llama2 (TheBloke/Llama-2-7B-fp16) QLoRA Adapter

-2/ Merge the freezed LLM and the trained adapter into one-model for faster inference later
+1/ Training a Bloke Llama2 (TheBloke/Llama-2-7B-fp16) QLoRA.
+Including Merge the freezed LLM and the trained LoRA into one-model for faster inference later).

-3/ Use LMI (Large Model Inference) container on SageMaker Endpoint to host the adpated model saved in S3
+2/ Use LMI (Large Model Inference) container on SageMaker Endpoint to host the adpated model saved in S3

     - in inference/, use Basic Python engine (HuggingFace Accelerate)

     - in inference-deepspeed/, use LMI optimized DJL-DeepSpeed engine

+3/ Deploying a Falcon-7b model with HuggingFace TGI inference container.

 **Infra**: